 Pat DeWine currently serves on the Supreme Court of Ohio.
-He was elected to the court in November 2016, receiving over 56% of the vote.
 An excellent writer, Justice DeWine is known for the quality and thoroughness of his legal opinions.
 His opinions reflect his strong belief in judicial restraint and his respect for the constitutional roles of the other coequal branches of government.
-In his first year on the Court, Justice DeWine has already helped move the Ohio Supreme Court in a more conservative direction and authored a number of noteworthy opinions.
+While on the Court, Justice DeWine has helped move the Ohio Supreme Court in a more conservative direction and authored a number of noteworthy opinions.

 Justice DeWine has served at all levels of the Ohio judiciary.
 Prior to his election to the Supreme Court, Justice DeWine served for four years on the First District Court of Appeals, and prior to that, for four years on the Hamilton County Common Pleas Court.